jmcollin78/versatile_thermostat/documentation/en/feature-lock.md

 - **Lock Code**: A 4-digit numeric pincode (e.g., "1234").
 If set, this code is required to lock/unlock the thermostat.
 This is optional and if not configured, no code is required.

+You can configure an **Auto-Relock** delay:

+- **Auto-Relock Delay (seconds)**: When set to a positive value, the thermostat will automatically re-lock after the specified number of seconds following an unlock.
+Set to `0` to disable auto-relock.
+The default is `30` seconds.

 You can also choose to use a central configuration for the lock settings.

 ## Usage